kristiehuang/WavePortalDapp/README.md

     * access a node to broadcast our contract creation transaction to miners
 * metamask
     * provides a "Web3Provider" = access to nodes that send/receive data from chain
+* dotenv
+    * zero-dependency module that loads environment variables from a .env file into process.env

 **using Hardhat**